marcolax22/digital_methods/documentation/closed-codebook_immersion-journal.md

 ### 4. Climate solutions won't work
 - **Description**: This is a claim that Climate solutions won't work.

+- **Definition**: Comments with a claim that climate solutions are not efficient and will not work when scaling up.
+This can refer to technologies like solar panels, wind turbines, or new possibilities like carbon capture.

 - **When to use:** Use when comments are reffering to the inefficiency of climate solutions, such as solar panels or windmills.
 And that fossil fuels and nuclear are the only way to go.
 That climate change solutions are unrealistic and therefore do not work.

 - **When not to use:** Do not use when climate solutions are related that elites and politicians are using climate solutions to make money.